MultitrackStudio Instruments

 Wind instruments

 Most wind instruments feature a Vibrato knob.
 Vibrato is applied automatically depending on the musical context (especially note duration).
 The knob controls the amount of vibrato.
 You can avoid vibrato on certain notes by programming MIDI controller #1.
-The value at approx. 300 ms after the note onset is the value that counts.
-It's not possible to add vibrato where the automatic system thinks it's not appropriate.
+The value at approx. 300 ms after the note onset is the one that counts.
+It's not possible to add vibrato where the automatic system decides it's not appropriate.

-Percussion instrument
+Percussion instruments

 The Drum Kit uses MIDI channel 10 in order to be compatible with General MIDI.
 A suitable channel is picked automatically when you load an instrument, so you typically don't need to pay attention to the Channel box.